Sands School: Philosophy

-At the heart of the model is the idea that students should help design their place of learning and remain actively involved in the making of its rules and contributing to its philosophy; that students and teachers should be equal partners in the running of the school and that students should map their own route through their school careers with guidance from the adults.
-The result is a place where play is still important even to 16-year-olds, where talking and recreation are valued and students tend to be relaxed, happy and involved in class because they have made a conscious decision to attend.
+The school believes that students should help design their place of learning and be involved in the making of its rules and contributing to its philosophy; that students and teachers should be equal partners in the running of the school and that students should map their own route through their school careers with guidance from the adults.
 Children can choose what to learn, when to learn and how to learn.
 They are encouraged to take responsibility for their own learning.

-Sands School is run by a weekly School Meeting, which is open to all students and staff and where each person present has one vote, and a School Council consisting of six elected students and an elected teacher; this group investigates and advises on daily events, feeding information back to the school meeting for decisions and action.
+Sands School is run by a weekly School Meeting, which is open to all students and staff and where each person present has one vote, and a School Council consisting of seven elected students: six primary members and a "First Reserve", who will attend in the case that one of the primary members is not present; this group investigates and advises on daily events, feeding information back to the school meeting for decisions and action.
 It has no head teacher.

-Praise of standard
+The school is split into six year groups, from year 7 to year 12.
+They are, in ascending order: Y1, Y2, Y3, O3, O2 and O1.
+The O1 year is optional, although some courses may rely upon it as GCSEs only begin in O3 (year 10.)
+However, it is not uncommon for students to leave in O2 (year 11) or move up a year group to O1, and hence leave at age 16 as well.
+Students traditionally join the school in Y1, but there is no restriction on when a student may join the school, so students often join in older years.
+It is also an accepted practice for students to join Y1 a year early, in certain circumstances.

+Inspections

 The school was inspected by Ofsted in November 2016 and in October 2013 and was found to be ‘Good’ overall with a number of ‘Outstanding’ features.
 No area of the provision was found to be less than "good" and all of the Statutory regulations (the school "Standards") were met in full.
 This is the same outcome as the previous inspection in 2010.

-The latest report on Sands School gives a clear endorsement of their democratic approach to education.
-Taking part in decision-making process was observed to develop "exceptional qualities of thoughtfulness and the ability to offer balanced arguments".
-Good pupil achievements were found to be a "consequence of the democratic structures".
-Personal development was deemed to be "outstanding" because of the exceptional impact of the democratic principles.
-The inspector was particularly impressed with pupils’ behaviour, noting that "lessons took place in an atmosphere of mutual respect" and that "visitors were greeted with interest and impeccable manners".